[Keywords] Genomic medicine, Precision medicine, Tumor microenvironment, Deep learning, Mathematical simulation, Quantum computing

 Understand Tumor-microenvironments

-By investigating the relationship between cancer cell populations and their microenvironment, such as the immune system, we can model and predict response to treatment, side effects, and the acquisition of resistance on an individual basis (Figure 1).
-For example, recently, we analyzed the whole genome sequence of liver cancer cells from 300 patients and found a cluster with mutations within a novel cancer-related gene [1].
+By investigating the relationship between cancer cell populations and their microenvironment, such as the immune system, we can model and predict response to treatment, side effects, and the acquisition of resistance on an individual basis (Figure 1-1).
+Recently, through the analysis of the whole genome sequence of liver cancer cells from 300 patients, we found a cluster with mutations within a novel cancer-related gene [1].
 Patients in this cluster have a good prognosis with a lower chance of recurrence after surgery.
-We have also discovered a new cluster in colorectal cancer [2].
-Further detailed analysis revealed that the population characteristics of cancer cells and their relationship with the microenvironment, such as immunity, vary greatly among clusters.
+We also discovered a new cluster in a subsequent analysis of colorectal cancer [2].
+Further detailed analysis revealed the population characteristics of cancer cells and their relationship with the microenvironment, such as immunity, vary greatly among clusters.
 Cancer cells are abnormal versions of our own cells which can be recognized as non-self, and therefore be eliminated by the immune system.
 However, selective pressures can drive cancer cells to change and evade elimination.
-The individuality of the cancer cells and microenvironment, as well as the treatment implemented, will affect the future development of the tumor.
-We aim to elucidate the mechanisms that cause these differences through the analysis of omics and pathological images, and to create a model for predicting the effects of treatment using mathematical simulations, with the aim of providing precision medicine that allows treatment to be optimized for each patient.
+The individuality of the cancer cells and the microenvironment, as well as the treatment implemented, will affect the future development of the tumor.
+For most cancers, the higher the immune activity, the better the prognosis.
+In surprising contrast, for cancers in immune-privileged sites, such as uveal melanoma and low-grade gliomas, we found that high immune activity is associated with worse overall survival (Figure 1-2), and we elucidated the mechanism [3].
+We aim to clarify the mechanisms that cause these differences through the analysis of omics and pathological images, and to create a model for predicting the effects of treatment using mathematical simulations, with the aim of providing precision medicine that allows treatment to be optimized for each patient.

-Figure 1.
-Unravel and predict diseases with patients’ omics, clinical, and pathological image data [1,2].
+Figure 1-1.
+Unravel and predict diseases with patients’ omics, clinical, and pathological image data.

 Methodology for original analysis with deep learning

 We research the ability of convolutional neural networks to process not only images, but also non-image data, particularly omics data.
-They could be applied to analysis of image data such as pathological and biomolecular images, analysis of omics data, and integrated analysis of both datasets.
-As an example, we developed a unique technique for transforming omics data to look like an image and apply convolutional neural networks to it, so that we can distinguish cancer types from omic data (Figure 2) [3].
-We also developed a technique to analyze the inner workings of neural network for identify how it discriminates them (Figure 3) [4].
-By doing so, we discovered a new signaling system that indicates the individuality of cancer types.
-This means that we were able to show that deep learning can be used to make new scientific discoveries.
+We developed a unique technique “DeepInsight” for transforming omics data to look like an image and applying convolutional neural networks to it, so that we can distinguish cancer types from omic data (Figure 2-1) [4].
+We also developed the technique “DeepFeature” which analyzes the inner workings of neural network to identify how it discriminates between cancers (Figure 2-2) [5].
+Through these techniques, we discovered a new signaling system that indicates the individuality of cancer types.
+In other words, we were able to show that deep learning can be used to make new scientific discoveries.

 Various people gather and research

-Our laboratories are also located in RIKEN, in addition to the University of Tokyo, and we are involved in much collaborative research.
+Our laboratory is located at Hongo campus.
+In addition to our research projects mentioned above and of quantum computing, we are developing methodologies to identify and sequence molecules by analyzing signals from our originally fabricated nanopores in collaboration with the Uemura laboratory of the department of biological sciences, school of science, the University of Tokyo, as well as many collaborative research projects with medical institutions.
 Our lab includes bioinformatics researchers, clinical doctors, genetics researchers, sequence analysis staff, network analysis researchers, and mathematics researchers from Japan and abroad, sharing their expertise and knowledge to further our research every day.
+Our laboratory promotes medical science with an emphasis more on analytical methodologies than experimentation.

 References: